sparkfun/SparkFun-KiCad-Libraries/README.md

 ![Library nickname prefix](./img/PCM_prefix.png)

-If you install these libraries trhough the PCM, the installation assumes the prefix is 'PCM_'.
+If you install these libraries though the PCM, the installation assumes the prefix is 'PCM_'.
 The symbol footprint names will all be prefixed with 'PCM_'.
 If you have cleared the prefix, you will need to manually install a different version of the libraries without the footprint prefix:

 * Navigate to the libraries [Releases page](https://github.com/sparkfun/SparkFun-KiCad-Libraries/releases)
 * You will find two zip file "Assets" attached to each release